 Describe the source and schema of the source for identity lookup data for events and audiences.

 You can define one or more attributes that relate to a specific individual.
-You must specify the name of the identifier and type of data that the identifier provides.
+You must specify the name of the identifier and the type of data that the identifier provides.
 Over time, Acoustic Exchange merges identity records of the same type for the same individual to provide a detailed view of the customer in multiple contexts.

 Specify audience attributes.